xp44mm/Notebook/Compilers/Finite Automata.md

 The important states of the NFA correspond directly to the positions in the regular expression that hold symbols of the alphabet.
 It is useful, as we shall see, to present the regular expression by its syntax tree, where the leaves correspond to operands and the interior nodes correspond to operators.
 An interior node is called a cat-node, or-node, or star-node if it is labeled by the concatenation operator (dot), union operator |, or star operator *, respectively.
 We can construct a syntax tree for a regular expression just as we did for arithmetic expressions in Section 2.5.1.

-Example 3.31 : Figure 3.56 shows the syntax tree for the regular expression of our running example.
+**Example 3.31:** Figure 3.56 shows the syntax tree for the regular expression of our running example.
 Cat-nodes are represented by circles. □

 Figure 3.56: Syntax tree for (a|b)*abb#

 Leaves in a syntax tree are labeled by ε or by an alphabet symbol.
 To each leaf not labeled ε, we attach a unique integer.
 We refer to this integer as the position of the leaf and also as a position of its symbol.
 Note that a symbol can have several positions; for instance, a has positions 1 and 3 in Fig. 3.56.
 The positions in the syntax tree correspond to the important states of the constructed NFA.

-Example 3.32 : Figure 3.57 shows the NFA for the same regular expression as Fig. 3.56, with the important states numbered and other states represented by letters.
+**Example 3.32:** Figure 3.57 shows the NFA for the same regular expression as Fig. 3.56, with the important states numbered and other states represented by letters.
 The numbered states in the NFA and the positions in the syntax tree correspond in a way we shall soon see. □

 Figure 3.57: NFA constructed by Algorithm 3.23 for (a|b)*abb#